Totality Or Bust!

 Vegetarian Italian

 As eclectic as I like to roll, I always appreciate a request to stick to a specific cuisine.
-In this case, Italian…well, Italian vegetarian.
+In this case, Italian…well, vegetarian Italian.
 Cooking vegetarian is always a pleasure; most of my normal creativity is based around earth bound procurement.
 It also relieves me of the pressure to present meat as a necessary perception of value.

 Apps: